abid-sara/business_assistant/README.md

 # Business Assistant

 #### To clone the repository
-1- cd <path tou want to put the repo in eg: desktop>\n 2- git clone <link to repo>
+1- cd <path tou want to put the repo in eg: desktop># 2- git clone <link to repo>
 3- open project
 4- flutter pub get